MuhmdHsn313/IQPlayer/README.md

 # Installation
-##  1. Depend on
+##  1. Depends on
-Go to `pubspec.yaml` and set the dependencies like:
+Go to `pubspec.yaml` and add it to the dependencies list like:

 ```yaml
 dependencies: